From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Examples of Degeneracy

 \subsection{Global degeneracies}

-\paragraph{Matrix–sandwich symmetry in deep linear networks.} For a DLN with composite weight $W=W_M\cdots W_1$ one can insert any invertible matrix $O$ between any neighbouring layers, e.g., $ W=(W_M O)(O^{-1}W_{M-1})W_{M-2}\!\dotsm W_1, $ without changing the implemented function.
+\paragraph{Matrix-sandwich symmetry in deep linear networks.} For a DLN with composite weight $W=W_M\cdots W_1$ one can insert any invertible matrix $O$ between any neighboring layers, e.g., $ W=(W_M O)(O^{-1}W_{M-1})W_{M-2}\!\dotsm W_1, $ without changing the implemented function.
 This produces a $\,\mathrm{GL}(H)$–orbit of equivalent parameters.

 \paragraph{ReLU scaling symmetries.} Because $\operatorname{ReLU}(ax)=a\,\operatorname{ReLU}(x)$ for all $a>0$, scaling pre–activation weights by $a$ and post–activation weights by $a^{-1}$ leaves the network invariant.
 Such \emph{positively scale–invariant} (PSI) directions invalidate naïve flatness measures \citep{yi2019psi,pmlr-v119-tsuzuku20a}.